jezhumble/berkeley-hills-redlining.github.io/index.md

 ![Security map for Oakland and Berkeley](images/oakland-berkeley-redline-thumb.jpeg)

-The enforcement of restrictive covenants and zoning laws was so effective that the Berkeley Hills area was listed as security grade "Green".
+The enforcement of restrictive covenants and zoning laws was so effective that the North Berkeley Hills area was listed as security grade "Green".
 In the [accompanying description for area A-1](images/berkeley-a1.pdf), the zone in which the Berkeley Heights development is listed, the clarifying remarks (written on August 26, 1937) read as follows: